-	Reebok is the official footwear supplier of CrossFit, so it’s no wonder that the brand has landed multiple models on our list of the best CrossFit shoes!
-Their latest design, the CrossFit Nano 9.0, is our top pick thanks to its combination of form and function.
+Reebok is the official footwear supplier of CrossFit, so it’s no wonder that their cross trainers always make it onto our lists of the best CrossFit shoes!
+One of their latest designs, the CrossFit Nano 9.0, is a solid choice thanks to its combination of form and function.

 With a Flexweave textile upper and low-cut heel, these shoes are sleek enough to adapt to every exercise in your workout.
 The midfoot interior cage structure keeps you supported without restricting movement.

 While the Nano 9.0s are flexible, they’re certainly not weak!
 The TPU heel clip keeps your heel locked into place, while the heavy sole at the back of the shoe provides a strong base for pushes and lifts.
 Finally, an exterior polyurethane NanoShell keeps the rubber sole scratch-free across all surfaces.

 Upper Material: SuperFabric

 Sole Material: Rubber